 Marketing Powerhouse

 A website is a great way to market your business.
 You can show off your services, collect email addresses from interested customers, and build relationships.
-Imagine if Facebook or Instagram disappeared tomorrow.
-Where would your customers go?
-A website gives you a place to connect with them no matter what.
+Imagine if Facebook or Instagram disappeared tomorrow—would your customers know how to reach you?

 24/7 Customer Service

 Your website can answer customer questions anytime, day or night.
 You can include a FAQ (Frequently Asked Questions) section, your contact information, and even a live chat feature.
-It's like having an employee working 24 hours a day!
+It's always working for you.

 Know Your Audience

 Websites have tools that track how many people visit and what they look at.
 This helps you understand what your customers are interested in so you can improve your business.
-While social media has some information, websites give you much deeper insights.
+While social media has some analytics, a website gives you more detailed info.

 I'm not saying you should get rid of your social media pages – they're still helpful!
 But a website and social media together are a super powerful combination.
-A website is a key tool that every small business owner should have.
+A website is a key tool for building trust and growing your business.